-Of late years certain etchers and printsellers have encouraged a kind of printing in which far too much is entrusted to the workman, who almost does the shading with ink left on the plate, or pumped up out of the lines by the process known as retroussage.
-Retrous-The abusive intrusion of the printer in the shading sage. of plates produced a reaction in the opposite extreme, that of absolutely naked printing, in which Naked the copper is polished with whitening every time a proof is taken, so that the lines come perfectly sharp and hard like the letters on visiting cards, which are printed exactly in that manner.
-The two extremes of naked and artificial printing are almost equally fatal to the beauty of a proof.
+Of late years certain etchers and printsellers have encouraged a kind of printing in which far too much is entrusted to the workman, who almost does the shading with ink left on the plate, or pumped up out of the lines by the process known as retroussage.1 Retrous-The abusive intrusion of the printer in the shading of plates produced a reaction in the opposite extreme, that of absolutely naked printing, in which Naked the copper is polished with whitening every time a proof is taken, so that the lines come perfectly sharp and hard like the letters on visiting cards, which are printed exactly in that manner. two extremes of naked and artificial printing are almost equally fatal to the beauty of a proof.
 In the finest printing, that of Goulding for instance, shades are not added to the artist's work, but it is treated tenderly and with consideration; it is neither stripped nor disguised.
 In a fine proof there is a Quality of certain mellowness of quality that a good judge of proof. printing recognises at a glance, yet at the same time there is no smudge.
-The etcher himself cannot give this mellowness, though he may count upon He ought, however, to work out his full scheme it. of light-and-shade, because, as Samuel Palmer pointed out, there is a luminous quality in the minute spaces between the lines of shading in etched work that printing.
+The etcher himself cannot give this mellowness, though he may count upon He ought, however, to work out his full scheme of light-and-shade, because, as Samuel Palmer pointed out, there is a luminous quality in the minute spaces between the lines of shading in etched work that can never be given by a smudge of printer's ink.
+In this matter, as in all operations affecting the fine arts, there is need of delicacy and care.
+A plate may be misrepresented by hard, mechanical treatment, and it may be misrepresented by covering it with blacking.

-&lt;sup>1 This consists in passing a very soft rag lightly over the plate till the ink comes up out of the lines and spreads itself over the small spaces of polished copper between them.
+1 This consists in passing a very soft rag lightly over the plate till the ink comes up out of the lines and spreads itself over the small spaces of polished copper between them.